ankschoubey/old-blog/_drafts/2021-01-21-business-ethics.md

 Free market create a lot of value.
 In the end their product may even revolutionize your life in the long run.

+## Rights and Responsibilities

+Employee Rights and Responsibility

 ## A Thought Experiment:

 What if you were only ethical in your business.
 Ie. You'll only sell what other people truely want at a price that is reasonable.